 Reach: 50,000 – 500,000 followers

-An Instagram influencer with 50,000 to 500,000 followers has considered mid-tier.
+An Instagram influencer with 50,000 to 500,000 followers is considered mid-tier.
 Mid-tier influencers live up to their name, with a reach in the middle of the pack compared to the other four tiers of influencers.
-Even though mid-tier audiences are not as small as nano-influencers or as large as mega-influencers, mid-tier influencers generate significant engagement and powerful effects nonetheless.
+It’s true that mid-tier audiences are not as small as those of nano-influencers or as large as mega-influencers.
+Mid-tier influencers generate significant engagement and powerful effects nonetheless.

 In a study of the engagement of influencers with various following sizes, people found that mid-level influencers had more engagement than micro-influencers.

 Influencers in the middle tier may not be as well-known as they should be.
 Many Instagram users follow mid-tier influencers without realizing it, as these producers have risen through the ranks without their followers noticing.
 More often than not, people mistake them for micro-influencers, since their growth is not dramatic.
 The mid-tier level is the sweet spot because from this point it’s easy to shift from an influencer with mild popularity to an absolute superstar.

 Macro-influencers are social media influencers who have the most followers on major social media platforms like YouTube, Instagram, Facebook, and, in some cases, individual blogs.
 As more people spend their time on social media, a group of senior expert media influencers and leaders has arisen.
 More individual users seek to become macro-influencers themselves.